CyberYoshi64/cy64-scriptbox/ctgp7upd/README.md

 After that's done, I edit the version file to reflect the changes appropriately.
 (Don't confuse the official launcher to redownload the update.)

 However, if the update includes a new launcher package, the user is told to install the new launcher themself. ***This script is not capable to install the CIA for the user.
-Only the 3DSX is able to be copied over.***
+Only the 3DSX is able to be copied over, which this tool isn't doing either, at the moment.***

 ### Why is its output so confined and clean?